 Early Childhood Foundations

-This course explores the historical foundations of early childhood education, with an emphasis on the interdisciplinary influences on the field.
+This online course explores the historical foundations of early childhood education, with an emphasis on the interdisciplinary influences on the field.
 Students will critically examine traditional and emerging theories that impact the field of early childhood education.
 In addition, students will examine various models of early childhood educational settings that currently serve young children.

 Family, School, and Community in Early Childhood Education

-This course examines the requisite knowledge and skills for successfully establishing, supporting, and maintaining respectful collaborative relationships between today's diverse families, schools/centers, and community resources.
+This online course examines the requisite knowledge and skills for successfully establishing, supporting, and maintaining respectful collaborative relationships between today's diverse families, schools/centers, and community resources.
 Students will also be introduced to inclusive programs for children and schools that serve young children with and without special needs.

 Creating Inclusive Learning Environments

-This course explores values, policies and practices that support the right of every infant and young child (and his or her family) to participate in a broad range of activities and contexts.
+This online course explores values, policies and practices that support the right of every infant and young child (and his or her family) to participate in a broad range of activities and contexts.
 Students will be introduced to issues of power and privilege; theories and models of cultural diversity; and educational policy related to issues of access and equity.
 The focus of the course is to integrate knowledge of various cultural frameworks into the development of inclusive learning environments that provide access to early childhood education in a diverse society.